Robustness analysis for unstructured uncertainty

 But these requirements can also be compactly expressed throug the performance weighting filter W_\mathrm{p}(s) as \boxed {|S_0(j\omega)| < 1/|W_\mathrm{p}(j\omega)|,\;\;\forall \omega,} \tag{1}

-where S_0 = \frac{1}{1+L_0} is the sensitivity function of the nominal closed-loop system. which can again be compactly written as \boxed {\|W_\mathrm{p}S_0\|_{\infty}<1.}
+where S_0 = \frac{1}{1+L_0} is the sensitivity function of the nominal closed-loop system. which can be compactly written as \boxed {\|W_\mathrm{p}S_0\|_{\infty}<1.}

 It lends some insight if we visualize this condition in the complex plane.
 First, recall that S_0 = \frac{1}{1+L_0}.
-Equation 1 then translates to |W_\mathrm{p}(j\omega)|<|1+L_0(j\omega)|\;\;\forall \omega, which can be visualized as in
+Eq.
+1 then translates to |W_\mathrm{p}(j\omega)|<|1+L_0(j\omega)|\;\;\forall \omega, which can be visualized as in Fig. 5.

 Robust performance for a multiplicative uncertainty

 So far we have the condition of robust stability and the condition of nominal performance.
 Simultaneous satisfaction of both gives… just robust stability and nominal performance.
 Robust performance obviously needs a stricter condition.
+We visualize it in Fig. 6.

 In the MIMO case we do not have a useful upper bound, but at least we have received a hint that it may be useful to minimize the \mathcal H_\infty norm of the mixed sensitivity function.
 This observation will directly lead to a control design method.